ajcr/rolling/README.md

 There are no external library dependencies for running this module.

-The module is tested with Python 3.5 and above and Python 3.4 is also known to work.
+The module is tested with Python 3.5 and above, and Python 3.4 is also known to work.
 Python 2 is not currently supported.

-You can install the module using `pip install rolling`.
+You can install it using `pip install rolling`.

-Alternatively, you can install it from source:
+Alternatively, you can install from source:

 ```
 git clone https://github.com/ajcr/rolling.git